fxm90/dev-notes/README.md

 MyTestCase.defaultTestSuite.run()
 ```

-You can see the result of each test inside the debug area of the playground.
+When you run the playground, the results of each test appear in the debug area.

-For running asynchronous test cases you have to add the following line:
+#### Asynchronous tests

+If your tests rely on asynchronous work, enable indefinite execution to allow the playground to continue running:

 ```swift
 PlaygroundPage.current.needsIndefiniteExecution = true
 ```

+This ensures that asynchronous expectations have time to complete before the playground exits.

+**Note:** The Swift Testing framework is currently not supported in playgrounds.

-## #36 – Show progress of WKWebView in UIProgressBar
+## #36 – Displaying `WKWebView` loading progress with `UIProgressView`

-🤖 For showing the loading-progress of a `WKWebView` on a `UIProgressBar`, please have a look at the following gist: [WebViewExampleViewController.swift](https://gist.github.com/fxm90/50d6c73d07c4d9755981b9bb4c5ab931)
+🤖 To reflect the loading progress of a `WKWebView`, you can observe its `estimatedProgress` property and present the value using a `UIProgressView`.

+The complete implementation is available in the following example: [WebViewExampleViewController.swift](https://gist.github.com/fxm90/50d6c73d07c4d9755981b9bb4c5ab931)

-In the example code, the `UIProgressBar` is attached to the bottom anchor of an `UINavigationBar` (see method `setupProgressView()` for further layout details).
+In this example, the progress view is positioned along the bottom edge of the navigation bar.

 ## #35 – Destructure tuples

-🧙‍ Image having a tuple with the following properties: `(firstName: String, lastName: String)`.
-We can destructure the tuple into two properties in just one line:
+🧙‍ When a tuple’s elements are named — such as `(firstName: String, lastName: String)` — you can decompose it into individual constants in a single, expressive statement.

 ```swift
 let (firstName, lastName) = accountService.fullName()